arthurdjn/facebook-hall-of-fame/README.md

 ## 🎈 Usage <a name = "usage"></a>

-This package can be configured directly from a config file, or you can create your own scrape workflow using the API.

 #### ⚠️ Warning !

 > To block scraping process and protect user's data, facebook uses dynamic CSS sheets.
 Thus, when a facebook page is refreshed or loaded, the HTML elements id change over time.
 To bypass this issue, this package uses a table of known elements, so the bot can be aware when an id changed in the CSS when a page refreshes.